 Acting with other Market Participants to inflate or deflate the Benchmark against the interests of a Client.

 Market Participants handling orders that have had potential to have sizable market impact should do so with particular care and attention.

+3FMSB Standard for the Conduct of Participants in LBMA Precious Metal Auctions. https://fmsb.com/wp-content/uploads/2022/02/Standard-for-the-Conduct-of-Participants-in-LBMA-Precious-Metal-Auctions_FINAL.pdf

 Business Conduct: Post-Trade (POST)